BetonQuest/BetonQuest/docs/Contributing/Docs/Docs.md

 ```

 Replace all spaces in file and folder names with `-`!
+Lists must be decleared as such:
+* Top Level
+    - Second Level
+    - Second Level
+* Another Top level

+A single line may only have 170 characters.
+Please wrap at 121 though.

 Clone in IntelliJ and select the "Docs" project scope.